codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/container-registries.md

 ---
-title: "Container registry integrations"
+title: "Container registry GitOps integrations"
 description: ""
-group: integrations
+group: gitops-integrations
 toc: true
 ---

 Codefresh can integrate with popular container registries such as Docker Hub, JFrog Artifactory, and more.

 Adding a container registry integration in Codefresh allows you to reference the integration in third-party CI platforms/tools such as GitHub Actions and Codefresh Classic by the name of the registry integration, instead of explicit credentials.
-See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/) and [CI integrations]({{site.baseurl}}/docs/integrations/ci-integrations/).
+See [Image enrichment with integrations]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/) and [CI integrations]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).

 You add a container registry integration in Codefresh by:
 * Defining the integration name